 Why Do You Need Job References?

-References and letters of recommendation are useful marketing tools.
-Your job references are so powerful because they provide positive information about you from someone other than yourself.
+References and letters of recommendation are helpful marketing tools.
+Your job references are powerful because they provide positive information about you from someone other than yourself.
 You can make claims about how great you are, but it’s not until someone else can back up these claims that an employer will know if they’re true.

 Where Do Your Job References Go?